Why do we fail so miserably in sharing our faith?

 It’s not rocket science, but the truth of life today seems to have escaped our notice.
 This is where “show and tell” enters the picture.
 We have to show them Jesus (by our love) before we have earned the right to tell them about Him.
 If we are modeling Jesus to them, we will have done our spiritual “advertising” before we attempt to sell them on what we are offering.
 This, of course, is nothing new.
 It’s simply something we don’t do often enough.

 Discipleship isn’t something we do after a person comes to Christ.
-It begins as soon as we pursue a relationship withfriend someone.
+It begins as soon as we pursue a relationship with someone.
 Jesus commanded us to “make disciples.”
 If we genuinely care about the person, consistently showing Jesus by our life, it’s likely that he or she will initiate the conversation about “spiritual things” as we are asked about what makes us the way we are.
 We must “show” before we attempt to “tell.”
 As the saying goes, they don’t care how much we know until they know how much we care.
 Jesus didn’t go around expounding theology.
 He went around doing good and being compassionate to people in need.

 I’ve written this article because I need to be reminded of the truth of “show and tell.”
 Perhaps you do too.